Anon-Planet/thgtoa/guide.md

 -   Cryptpad.fr (<https://cryptpad.fr/>): Free tier limited to 1GB total and recommended by PrivacyGuides.org at <https://privacyguides.org/cloud/> <sup>[[Archive.org]][470]</sup>

--   Proton Drive (<https://drive.protonmail.com/>): Paid.
-Requires users to have ProtonMail "plus tier" or higher.
+-   Proton Drive (<https://proton.me/drive/>): Paid.
+Requires users to have "Proton Unlimited" or "Mail Plus".
 Proton Drive is E2EE and recommended by PrivacyGuides.org
-    - Like ProtonMail and ProtonVPN, it's not easy to sign up anonymously.
+    - Like Proton and Proton VPN, it's not easy to sign up anonymously.
 When you try to register through Tor, they request verification either by phone number, or by providing a donation

 -   Filen (<https://filen.io/>): free tier limited to 10GB total